 One thing about banana peppers you should know, is that like jalapeno peppers there are hot ones and sweet ones.
 If you grow your own, great!
 You know what you have.
 But if you buy them, you usually don't know if they're hot or mild until you bite into one of them.
 So if you're concerned about the heat factor, sneak a bite of one before you buy.

-These are pretty easy to put together, and can be grilled in 20 to 30 minutes.
+These are pretty easy to put together, and can be grilled to completion in 20 to 30 minutes.

-Stir the cream cheese and cheddar cheese together.
+Stir the cream cheese and shredded cheddar together.
 You can use your choice of cheeses, either regular or low fat, but I think the regular stuff just tastes better.

-Cut the stem end off of each of the peppers, and using a narrow bladed knife or the narrow handle of a teaspoon to remove the seeds.
+Cut the stem end off of each of the peppers and use a narrow bladed knife or the narrow handle of a teaspoon to remove the seeds.

-To wrap the bacon, cover the cheese dome with one end, then wrap the rest of the slice spirally around the length of the pepper.
+To wrap the bacon, cover the cheese dome with one end of the slice, and wrap the rest of the slice spirally around the length of the pepper.
 Secure with waterlogged toothpicks.

 Use the indirect grilling method, medium heat.
-Cook until the bacon wrapping the grilled banana peppers is just starting to crisp, and the meat of the pepper is softened.
+Cook until the bacon wrapping the grilled banana peppers is just starting to crisp, and the flesh of the pepper is softened.